-4.3.
+5.3.
 Selection of participants

 Patients at risk of developing OV are reviewed 6 monthly as per standard of care protocols with surveillance endoscopy undertaken annually.
-Participants will be identified from secondary or tertiary hospital services following screening or surveillance endoscopy standard of care Protocol version: Short name: IRAS number: 3.0, 30 MAY 2022 BOPPP trial 255446 procedures, or during routine follow up for the management of cirrhosis.
-Patients can be identified from Patient Identification Centres (PICs) and referred to recruiting sites.
+Participants will be identified from secondary or tertiary hospital services following screening or surveillance endoscopy standard of care procedures, or during routine follow up for the management of cirrhosis.
 Photo-documentation will be required to verify the grade of OV in order to confirm participant eligibility.
 Reports from liver ultrasound scans for hepatocellular carcinoma (HCC) surveillance should be performed within 6 months of screening, or the last standard of care interval, and retained for each participant.
-Alternate imaging methods (e.g. MRI or CT) are permissible as long as the necessary data can be collected i.e. hepatomegaly (Y/N), splenomegaly (Y/N), spleen size (cm), hepatic vein patent (Y/N), portal vein patent (Y/N), radiological ascites (Y/N), focal liver lesions (Y/N).
+Alternate imaging methods (e.g. MRI or CT) are permissible as long as the necessary data can be collected i.e. hepatomegaly (Y/N), spleen size (cm), hepatic vein patent (Y/N), portal vein patent (Y/N), radiological ascites (Y/N), focal liver lesions (Y/N).

-Local clinical care teams will be key in assisting to identify these patients during their review / pre-screening of endoscopy and clinical records.
+Local clinical care teams will be key in assisting to identify these patients during their review / prescreening of endoscopy and clinical records.
 As part of the qualitative research within the trial, we will analyse potential eligible patients' reasons for declining participation.
 Patients who decline to enter the trial were offered the opportunity to participate in a qualitative interview aimed at understanding the motivation for non-participation.
 A summary of the recruitment process is shown in below Figure 1.